 Students continue to achieve well at the College.
-Achievement rates remain high in 2017/18, 94% of students moved into sustainable employment, further or higher education.
+Achievement rates remain high in 2018/19 and 95.3% of FE students moved into sustainable employment, further or higher education.
+When benchmarked against other further education colleges, the College's progression to full-time employment rate is 13% higher than average.